 When you agree, the LA will sign off your plan and give you a copy.
-They should write your plan in a way you understand it.
+They should write your plan in a way you can understand it.
 You can ask them to give a copy to your carer or advocate.
-The LA can give a copy to other professionals you have contact with if you want them to, for example your GP.
+The LA can give a copy to other professionals you have contact with if you want them to.
+For example, your GP.

 When will the local authority (LA) review my plan?

 The review is to make sure your plan is meeting your needs.
 The LA may decide your needs have changed and you need another assessment.

 You may need to change your plan.
 This is called revising the plan.
 The LA can review your carer’s plan at the same time as yours.